Academic IELTS Writing task 1 Sample 1 - Male and female workers in 1975 and 1995 in several employment sectors of the republic of Freedonia

 Sample Answer 2:

-The given two graphs show the information about employment scenario in Fredonia by gender in six different employment sectors during 1975 and 1995.
+The line graphs show the information about employment scenario in Fredonia by gender in six different employment sectors during 1975 and 1995.
 It is very clear from the overall trend that men were pretty much dominating the job markets both during 1975 and 1995, but women made progress in the given 20 years period.

 According to the first graph that depicts the employment status in 1975, there were far more male employees in all the employment sectors than its opposite sex.
 Nearly half of the employees in the manufacturing industry were men.
 Most strikingly, 75% of finance sector employees were male.
 However, women appeared to be competing shoulder to shoulder against their male counterpart in the communication sectors.